Jody Scheckter Net Worth 2026

 • Jody Scheckter celebrates their birthday on 1-29

-• Jody Scheckter is 74 years old
+• What is Jody Scheckter's age?
+Jody Scheckter is 76 years old

 • Which college/university did Jody Scheckter go to?
 Jody Scheckter went to Selborne College

-• Jody Scheckter has 6 child/children
+• Jody Scheckter has 6 kids

 • Jody Scheckter's kids are Tomas Scheckter, Toby Scheckter, Hugo Scheckter, Ila Scheckter, Freddie Scheckter, Poppy Scheckter